1

 A: Luxon Server is NOT supposed to be used as an alternative the the official Photon Server SDK.
 That means it doesn't have to handle loads big enough to saturate a single core even on very low-end systems.
 I have estimated the New Nintendo 3DS as a server to be able to handle at least 10, probably up to 30 concurrently active players!
 Plus, strict single-threading keeps the codebase simple.

-Q: Are there any plans on implementing actual load balancing (not just the protocol) across multiple systems/processes?
+Q: Are there any plans on implementing actual load balancing (not just the protocol part of it) across multiple systems/processes?

-A: I have looked into spawning more processes running GameServer instances, as an alternative to multi-threading.
-However, I am strictly against supporting load balancing across different systems.
+A: I am strictly against supporting load balancing across different systems.
 I do NOT want to agitate Exit Games by releasing a competitive product.

 Q: Are you going to write bindings for writing plugins in C#, Python, Javascript, ...?